 To take it one step further, consider assigning a mentor.
 Experienced employees are assigned to temporary workers to offer support in daily activities, respond to arising questions and give advice on completing tasks.
 Mentoring is one aspect of training on-the-job as mentors help temp workers gain confidence in their ability to complete tasks and greatly lower error rates.

 Even though these methods help to train and onboard temporary or seasonal workers, there are some downsides, especially concerning cost-efficiency and speed.

 While training materials offer relevant information, they do not offer real-time support and feedback.
 They also fail to provide shift training off-the-job.
-The days of watching training videos on a tiny television in a stuffy office should be a thing of that past.
+The days of watching training videos on a tiny television in a stuffy office should be a thing of the past.

 Shadowing and mentoring are costly and often slow down other employees.
 Many experts believe that overall company productivity decreases with temp workers because of the time spent on training the new hires.
 As the time of seasoned employees is limited, these approaches are not really scalable nor efficient.

 Training should empower new and temporary workers to learn the job quickly.
 The best approach to training and onboarding temp workers is one you can implement efficiently in order to ensure productivity.

 It is critical that any training materials, but most importantly health and safety instructions, are available in a wide array of languages to meet the needs of our globalized workforce.
 Work instructions have to be carefully documented and continually updated to ensure high standards.

 Combining off and on-the-job training is the basis for success.
 Learning on the job is the best training method when partnered with instant and ongoing performance support.
 Combined they reinforce training concepts and allow new hires to perform with confidence.